 Agglomerative clustering involves :

-- Initially taking all the data points and considering them as individual clusters start from a top-down manner.
-These clusters are merged until we obtained the desired results.
+- Initially, taking all the data points and considering them as individual clusters start from a top-down manner.
+Then, these clusters are merged until we obtained the desired results.

 - The next two similar clusters are grouped together to form a huge single cluster.